-383 World War II 3 hours FA Even
+383 World War II

 Students will examine the origins, course and legacy of World War II, with attention paid to both the European and Pacific theaters.

 384 The Korean and Vietnam Wars

 This class explores the origins, course and legacy of America's involvement in the two hot wars of the Cold War era.
 Analysis of Vietnam War historiography enhance students' understanding of Vietnam War history.